 Mariupol is now a living hell.
 But those who make it out of there are not always welcomed with open arms.

 On the other hand, we are living in an area where there are many pro-Ukrainian neighbors; yellow and blue flags are around, and the atmosphere is generally nice.
-And ordinary people helped so much: they gave us everything, from spoons to mattresses and beds.
-And they were complete strangers to us.
+And ordinary people have helped us so much: they gave us everything, from spoons to mattresses and beds.
+These were complete strangers to us.
 It is a great blessing that there are such people, and there are many of them.